thediveo/gons/README.md

 The `gons` package requires [cgo](https://golang.org/cmd/cgo/): the required namespace switches can only safely be done while your application is still single-threaded and that's only the case before the Go runtime is spinning up.

+## gons/reexec

+`gons/reexec` helps with forking and re-executing an application in order to switch namespaces, run some action, sending back intelligence to the parent application process, and then terminating the re-executed child.
+The parent process (or rather: go routine) then continues, working on the intelligence gathered.

 ## Copyright and License